Sesar

-Sesar is a village in Bagh District of Azad Kashmir.
+Sesar is a village in the Bagh District of Azad Kashmir.
 It is located in Dheerkot tehsil.
 It was affected by the 2005 earthquake and also hosted large numbers of refugees.
+Sesar was granted the status of a Union Council in 2018 by the Land and Revenue Department of Azad Jammu & Kashmir.
+It is now known as Union Council Sesar Kals and comprises four revenue villages: Sesar, Dnah, Kals Pajjay, and Neela Butt.